minglwang/Predictive-Inference-of-Heart-Diseases/README.md

-There are 4 new patients with their age and blood pressure as follows:
+There are 4 new patients with their ages and blood pressures as follows:

 | patient #        | Age           | medication  |
 | ------------- |:-------------:| -----:|